-This is a guide to choosing the best time to visit Chicago, based on hotel prices, weather, events and activities, and crowds.
+This is a guide to choosing the best time of year to visit Chicago, based on hotel prices, weather, events and activities, and crowds, and is updated for 2023.

 We provide a month-to-month comparison, with suggestions of the best events to attend on the month you plan to be here.